When every pair is too large

 Clear plastic frames are both subtle and stylish

-Transparent frames can be worn thicker since the transparency makes it more subtle in appearance.
-Also, you have a little more wiggle room on the shape, since the the transparent frame is less assertive than the same frame would be with color.
+Transparent frames can be worn thicker since the transparency makes it more subtle in appearance than the same frame would be in an opaque color.
+Also, you have a little more wiggle room on the shape, since the shape is less obvious on a transparent frame than the same frame would be with full, opaque color.

 Thank you for this information, it is proving invaluable.
 Unfortunately I am the wrong side of the duck pond to be able to order glasses from you, but never the less, we still have the same issues finding petite frames!
 This will help me find the right needle in the very large, sometimes overwhelming, hay stack!
 Thank you again.